clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/9-improve-data-path-performance-between-networks-expressroute-fastpath.md

 ## Multiple Choice

-Your network has multiple VNets peered with the VNet that is connected to ExpressRoute.
-How should you modify your ExpressRoute FastPath deployment?
+A network has multiple VNets peered with the VNet that is connected to ExpressRoute.
+How should the ExpressRoute FastPath deployment be modified?

 (x) Connect all the virtual networks to the ExpressRoute FastPath circuit directly.{{Correct.
 To avoid traffic being routed through the VNet gateways, connect all the VNets to ExpressRoute FastPath circuit directly.}}
 ( ) Connect the VNet gateways to ExpressRoute FastPath.{{Incorrect.
 The VNet gateways still support VNet-to-Vnet peering and should not be connected directly to FastPath.}}